You’re looking forward to creating a QR Code for one of your use cases. It could be promotional or operational in nature.

 f.
 If you click on the Edit Design option, you’ll see two design options to choose from—Custom Logo Design and Custom Background Design

 Custom logo design: It allows you to add a logo in the center and colors to the QR Code.
-The logo can be an image or text.
+The logo design can be an image or text.

 Custom background design: It helps you place your QR Code on an image.